It’s that time again. What time is that, you ask? Time for another cosplayer in my kitchen!

 - 1/4-1/2 cup of water

 - 1 tablespoon minced ginger

 - 1/8 cup crushed almonds

 - Rip the lettuce into bite sized pieces and distribute among four plates.
 Mix the sprouts together in a small bowl and divide into 4 portions.
-Form a nest about 3.5-4 inches in diameter with each portion and place one on top of each bed of greens.
+Form a nest about 3.5-4 inches in diameter with each portion on top of each bed of greens.

 - Halve and remove the pits and skins from the peaches.
 Dice one and distribute the pieces on each bed of greens, slice the other and put the pieces into the blender or your immersion blender container.

 - Bring the saucepan with water and rhubarb to a simmer and let cook about 5 minutes.
 Drain the water and add the rhubarb to the blender.
 Pour in the honey, salt, ginger, and lime juice, and blend until smooth.
-Turn on the blender and gradually pour in the sesame oil.
-When fully incorporated and thickened, turn off the blender and set the dressing aside.
+Turn on the blender and gradually pour in the sesame oil until fully incorporated and thickened.
+Set dressing aside.

 - Bring the milk to a simmer in a saucepan on the stove top.
 Crack an egg into a small bowl.
 Whisk the milk into a vortex and slide the egg into it.
-Continue stirring the milk around the egg using a regular spoon until.
+Continue stirring the milk around the egg using a regular spoon.
 When the edges have set, continue to stir and baste the egg with milk intermittently.
-After cooking 3 – 5 minutes total (to your preference), remove the egg with a slotted spoon and set it inside the nest of sprouts.
+Cook 3 – 5 minutes total (depending on your preference and the egg size).
+Remove the egg with a slotted spoon and set it inside the nest of sprouts.
 Repeat this process with the other three eggs.